MiDataInt/mdi-desktop-app/docs/options/r-accessibility.md

 The MDI requires that R be installed and available to run on the computer that acts as the web server.
-In addition to telling the launcher how to access R, the following options let you create different MDI installations based on potentially multiple versions of R on the same computer.
+In addition to telling the desktop how to access R, the following options let you create different MDI installations based on potentially multiple versions of R on the same computer.